-STATUTORY REFERENCE THE LAW APPLICABILITY Illinois School Student Records Act 105 ILCS 10/4 Each school shall designate an official records custodian who is responsible for the maintenance, care and security of all school student records, whether they are in electronic or hard-copy form, and whether or not such student records are in his or her personal custody or control.
+Statutory Reference The Law Applicability Student Online Personal Protection Act Parent Requests 105 ILCS 85/27(g) Upon a parent's request, a school must request an operator to delete covered information on behalf of a student, so long as the deletion of the covered information does not violate State or federal records laws.
+This law applies to all school districts other than nonpublic schools.
+Illinois School Student Records Act 105 ILCS 10/4 Each school shall designate an official records custodian who is responsible for the maintenance, care and security of all school student records, whether they are in electronic or hard-copy form, and whether or not such student records are in his or her personal custody or control.
 The official records custodian shall take all reasonable measures to prevent unauthorized access to or dissemination of school student records.
 This law applies to all school districts.
-Right to Privacy in School Setting; Notification 105 ILCS 75/15 Elementary or secondary schools must provide notification to the student and his or her parent or guardian that the school may not request or require a student to provide a password or other account information to gain access to the student's account or profile on a social networking website.
+Right to Privacy in School Setting; Notification 105 ILCS 75/15 School districts must annually post on Elementary or secondary schools must provide notification to the student and his or her parent or guardian that the school may not request or require a student to provide a password or other account information to gain access to the student's account or profile on a social networking website.
 Elementary or secondary schools must provide notification to the student and his or her parent or guardian that the school may conduct an investigation, or require a student to cooperate in an investigation, if there is specific information about activity that violates a disciplinary rule or policy.
 The notification must be published in the elementary or secondary school's disciplinary rules, policies, handbook, or communicated by similar means.
 This law applies to a public elementary or secondary school or school district or a nonpublic school recognized by the State Board of Education.

-Right to Privacy in the Work Place

-820 ILCS 55/10

-Employers are prohibited from requiring employee disclosure of social-media passwords, and are also prohibited from demanding access to social media accounts.
+Statutory Reference The Law Applicability Right to Privacy in the Workplace 820 ILCS 55/10 Employers are prohibited from requiring employee disclosure of social-media passwords, and are also prohibited from demanding access to social media accounts.
 Employers are not prohibited from maintaining workplace policies governing the use of the employer's electronic equipment, including internet/social networking/email use, and are further not prohibited from monitoring the usage of the employer's electronic equipment (without requesting or using any employee's to provide any password in order to gain access to the employee's personal account).

-Family Educational Rights and Privacy Act (FERPA)

-20 U.S.C. § 1232g; 34 CFR Part 99 FERPA generally prohibits educational agencies and institutions from disclosing students' education records, whether they be electronic or written, without written parent or eligible student consent.
+This law applies to all school districts.
+Family Educational Rights and Privacy Act (FERPA) 20 U.S.C. § 1232g; 34 CFR Part 99 FERPA generally prohibits educational agencies and institutions from disclosing students' education records, whether they be electronic or written, without written parent or eligible student consent.
 "Student education records" are broadly defined to include any records, files, or documents that contain information directly related to a student and that are maintained by or for an educational agency or institution.
 However, FERPA limits on disclosure to apply only to personally identifiable information on students.
 The law applies to all schools that receive funds under various programs of the U.S. Department of Education.